tutsplus/AndroidWeatherApp/README.md

-### Tuts+ Tutorial: Build a simple weather app from scratch
+### Tuts+ Tutorial: Create a Weather App on Android

 #### Instructor: Hathibelagal Ashraff

-Do you think a lot of the weather apps available on Google Play are either full of ads or need too many permissions?
-Why don't you create one yourself?
-It is really easy, and this tutorial takes you through all the steps involved in creating a simple and minimalistic weather app.
+A lot of the popular weather apps on Google Play are either full of ads, require too many permissions, or include features that most of us never use.
+Wouldn't it be great if you could build your own weather app from scratch?

+In this tutorial, I'm going to show you how.
+Our app will have a simple and minimalist user interface, showing the user exactly what they need to know about the current weather conditions.
+Let's get started.

-Source files for the Tuts+ tutorial: [Build a simple weather app from scratch](https://code.tutsplus.com/tutorials/create-a-minimalistic-weather-app-from-the-scratch--cms-21587)
+Source files for the Tuts+ tutorial: [Create a Weather App on Android](https://code.tutsplus.com/tutorials/create-a-weather-app-on-android--cms-21587)